 And I think Mitt Romney forgets that everything that he said he was running on, Trump is actually accomplishing it.

-Except he doesn't, he doesn't have mitzdemeanor.
+Except he doesn't have Mitt's demeanor.

-I think Mitts, you know, nice demeanor didn't play well in debates two and three, and he took his foot off the gas, and he wasn't fighting hard enough, and he gave an opening for Obama to get back in this thing.
+I think Mitt's, you know, nice demeanor didn't play well in debates two and three, and he took his foot off the gas, and he wasn't fighting hard enough, and he gave an opening for Obama to get back in this thing because he could have been defeated in 2012.

-So that's look, that's all between them.
+So that's, look, that's all between them.

 I don't really care.